 Now, we are going to talk about key elements of the Islamic financial system, briefly, in the following sections.

 Most of you must already be familiar with zakat, one of the five fundamental pillars of Islam.
 Zakat has the status of legal alms in the Islamic wealth system, a financial obligation that every Muslim who has Nisab threshold wealth must comply with.
 But zakat is a little more than an obligation, it is an economic activity that can transform the financial dynamics of society.
-As the wealth circulates in the society courtesy zakat, the gap between the rich and the poor narrows down automatically.
+As wealth circulates in society courtesy of zakat, the gap between the rich and the poor narrows down automatically.
 However, that ideal state can be achieved only if everyone eligible for zakat pays zakat.

 The term sadaqah means truth.
 The idea behind donating in form of sadaqah is to please Allah (SWT).
 However, it must be kept in mind that without an element of sincerity in sadaqah, there is no point in engaging in this type of charity.
 The moment someone pollutes their charity with the tiniest bit of arrogance, it loses its righteousness.
 Sadaqah is an effective tool to provide help to those who need further assistance apart from zakat.